SkylineCommunications/dataminer-docs-connectors/connector/doc/Kordia_ServiceNow_Ticket_Manager.md

 On this page, the Tickets table displays information about the tickets that have been created by DataMiner based on the Correlation rules used with the connector.

-Flapping Window is used for cases where DataMiner alarms are flapping but incidents must not be closed if such flapping window has not passed.
-A flapping incident is for example an alarmed interface that keeps switching between Up/Down in a short amount of time.
-This reduces the number of false positives/negatives in the operation and also helps us to calculate the correct Duration of an incident as it can be seen in the Tickets table.
+The "Flapping Window" is used for incidents where alarms are quickly switching between states.
+Such a flapping incident can for example be an interface that has an alarm and that keeps switching between up and down in a short amount of time.
+These incidents will not be closed until the flapping window has passed.
+This reduces the number of false positives or negatives in the operation and also helps to calculate the correct duration of an incident as shown in the Tickets table.

-The page also contains toggle buttons for auto-clear functionality of the Tickets table and also for the flapping functionality.
+The page also contains toggle buttons for the auto-clear functionality of the Tickets table and for the flapping functionality.

 ### Config Page